aristanetworks/anta/docs/cli/nrfu.md

                           ANTA_NRFU_IGNORE_STATUS]
   --ignore-error          Only report failures and not errors  [env var:
                           ANTA_NRFU_IGNORE_ERROR]
-  --help                  Show this message and exit.
+  -d, --device TEXT       Show a summary for this device --test TEXT             Show a summary for this test --help                  Show this message and exit.

 Commands:
-  json        ANTA command to check network state with JSON result table       ANTA command to check network states with table result text        ANTA command to check network states with text result tpl-report  ANTA command to check network state with templated report
+  json        ANTA command to check network state with JSON result. table       ANTA command to check network states with table result. text        ANTA command to check network states with text result. tpl-report  ANTA command to check network state with templated report.
 ```

 > `username`, `password`, `enable-password`, `enable`, `timeout` and `insecure` values are the same for all devices